lenmetson/upgraded-garbanzo/index.md

 mean(corpus_con$name_ref) * 100
 mean(corpus_reg$name_ref) * 100
 ```
-As we can see from this Constituency MP's mention the name of their constituency in 0.59% of their speeches but region MPs mention the name of their region in 1.20% of their speeches.
+As we can see from this Constituency MP's mention the name of their constituency in **0.59%** of their speeches but region MPs mention the name of their region in **1.20%** of their speeches.

-Of course, there is more to geogrpahci representation than saying the name.
-And it might be hte case that regions are mentioned more any way.
-We will look at a broader search for geogrpahcial representation when we use our second type of dictionary.
+Of course, there is more to geographic representation than saying the name.
+And it might be the case that regions are mentioned more any way.
+We will look at a broader search for geographical representation when we use our second type of dictionary.
 First, however, let's check how often Constituency MSP's reference their own region.
-We will do the same for regional MPs, just to that both data frames have the same varibales so we can merge them later.
+We will do the same for regional MPs, just to that both data frames have the same variables so we can merge them later.

 ```
 corpus_con$regional_ref <- as.integer(str_detect(corpus_con$speech, corpus_con$region))